 Multidimensional Model of Change

 As I wrote in my last article, the distinction between interpersonal and intrapersonal dimensions of psychological functioning has been present in literature for decades.
-(You can google it on your own).
 Of course, the demarcation line is subtle, and the dimensions partially overlap, but so is the case with all distinctions in psychology.

-The construction of the Multidimensional Model of Change is based on the distinction between intra- and inter-personal focus in therapy, and it further subdivides the two traditional dimensions into four subdimensions: (A) relation to own experience, (B) relation to self, (C) relation to others and (D) relation to own conceptualized life.
+The construction of the Multidimensional Model of Change is based on this distinction and it further subdivides the two traditional dimensions into four subdimensions: (A) relation to own experience, (B) relation to self, (C) relation to others and (D) relation to own conceptualized life.
 The four subdimensions still form two axes: (1) Intrapersonal and (2) Interpersonal, however their subdivision gives clinicians a more precise conceptual tool.
 Graphically the model looks like this:

 The Multidimensional Model of Change has been created to help clinicians keep a balanced focus on different areas of psychological functioning during therapy.